 Your furnace is responsible for heating your home.
 The most commonly used heating system, furnaces burn fuel or electricity to heat air, then push it to rooms throughout your home through your ductwork.
 Your furnace is probably located in your basement, attic, closet or crawlspace.

-During the cold winter months, your furnace is the key to your home’s comfort, so it needs to be cared for with preventative maintenance.
+During the cold winter months, HVAC equipment is the key to your home’s comfort, so it needs to be cared for with preventative maintenance.
 And maintaining your furnace with regular tune-ups can extend your unit’s lifespan, maximize its efficiency, prevent breakdowns, eliminate safety hazards, and lower your heating costs.

-A furnace tune-up is a checklist of tasks that your HVAC technician performs to ensure your unit is operating properly.
-While exact services vary from company to company, your tune-up prepares your furnace to run in winter weather.
-ARS®/Rescue Rooter®’s furnace tune-up includes the following services:
+An HVAC inspection is a checklist of tasks that your HVAC technician performs to ensure your unit is operating properly.
+While exact services vary between most HVAC companies, your furnace tune-up prepares your furnace to run in winter weather.

 - Inspect the gas pressure and flame operation

 - Look at and vacuum indoor air filter

 - Check ductwork and connections for proper airflow

 Should you assume you can do it yourself?
 Of course, but heating contractors are the only homeowners who are experienced enough to complete all of these tasks.
 But do you really want to be held responsible when your HVAC system fails in the middle of the coldest night?
 We didn't think so.